vzhirnov/post_json_fuzzer/README.md

 This phaser suggests using a special small DSL that will generate as many variants of JSON bodies for your POST request as you need, based on your own work cases.
 At the same time, our goal is to get as many unexpected responses from the service as possible (500, 400, 404, etc.)

 Let's check the above id, price and title fields, for example:
-- let id change in the range 1-100K (as indicated above),
+- let id change in the range 1-100K (as indicated above)
 - we will make the price zero, in the value of two cents, a negative number, and very large.
-We will also add some garbage data.
+We will also add some garbage data
 - just try to change the title to a number, make it longer, shorter, and an empty string

 Create a test_api.py file with the following content: